CoinCulture/evm-tools/analysis/guide.md

 Let us look at some simple executions.
 To do so, I have collected some useful tools in a single repo, including forks of some nice nice tools provided by go-ethereum.
-Make sure you have go installed, set your `GOPATH` environment variable to whatever you want, and add `$GOPATH/bin` to your `PATH`.
+Make sure you have Go installed, set your `GOPATH` environment variable to whatever you want, and add `$GOPATH/bin` to your `PATH`.
 Then run:

 ```